tomlowndes/tomlowndes.co.uk/src/content/blog/05-automating_downloads_folder_with_python/index.md

 ---
-title: "Download Cleaner application"
+title: "Automating File Organization in the Downloads Folder with Python"
 description: "Coding a Download folder cleaner in python."
 date: "08/06/2024"
 ---

-# Automating File Organization in the Downloads Folder with Python

 Managing files in your Downloads folder can quickly become a chore, especially if you download a lot of files frequently.
 To keep your Downloads folder organized without manual intervention, you can create a Python script that automatically moves specific files to designated folders based on their file type or other criteria.